borisvanschooten/webcogs-ai-toolkit/README.md

 updatecogsinplace <funcname> [ <funcname> ... ] <filename>
 ```

 The current version will not overwrite the original file, but create a new file \<filename\>-generated.js.
 This will be changed when the tool is more mature.
-Also I am working on a VSCode plugin which adds CodeLens buttons to generate each specific function.
 Note you can use "all" to generate all functions.
 There is an example with webcogs directives in the folder *apps/test-inplace*.
 For example, you can generate the *getUsers* function with the following command:

 ```
 updatecogsinplace getUsers apps/test-inplace/backend/index.js
 ```

+#### updatecogsinplace VSCode extension

+There is now a VSCode extension, which is a separate node package in the folder *vscode-extension/webcogs/*.
+This extension adds a codelens for each @cogs_func directive, allowing you to generate each function from the editor with click of a button.

+This is not on the marketplace yet, but you can install it via a WSIX file.
+For more instructions, see *vscode-extension/webcogs/README.md*.

 ### WebCogsCore HTML app framework